antmicro/renode-models-analyzer/README.md

 # Renode Models Compare

 This subproject can be used to parse JSON output from `ModelsAnalyzer`'s analyzers and print it in human-readable format.
 It can also be used to compare peripherals.
+Another usage of this tool is to convert between different peripheral representations - e.g. generating SystemRDL models' descriptions from Renode peripheral data.

 Please note, that this tool can only be used, if you obtained output from the analyzers, using the `ModelsAnalyzer` tool.
 Refer to the previous section for usage samples.

 ## Requirements